el-grudge/simple-deep-pod/README.md

 Podcast episodes are downloaded in one of two ways:

 1. By providing a URL for the desired episode
-2. By providing the name of a podcast, for which the latest episode will be downloaded
+2. By providing a keyword

 After the mp3 file is downloaded, I proceed to the transcription and indexing processes.

-I'm using Replicate's 'incredibly fast whisper' to transcribe the mp3 files 🎵.
+I'm using [Replicate's](https://replicate.com/vaibhavs10/incredibly-fast-whisper) 'incredibly fast whisper' to transcribe the mp3 files 🎵.
 Replicate provides access to LLMs (and GPUs) using APIs.
-The incredibly fast whisper costs approximately $0.0079 per run. (in 4 days it cost me $2.14) (https://lnkd.in/eQwqjWEN).
+The incredibly fast whisper costs approximately $0.0079 per run. (in 4 days it cost me $2.14).
 Note: Even with Replicate's GPU backed models, transcription can be slow especially for long format podcasts.
 One trick is to shrink the audio file size by decreasing the file's bit rate and using a mono stream.
 For a 25 min podcast it can take between 30-45 seconds to transcribe the episode.

 The returned object contains the transcript as a string and as a list of sentences, thus I no longer need to chunk the text (at least for now; I'm considering trying thematic or sentiment chunking to weed out ads).